• Webinars

 Register Cache Notifications

-To register cache level notifications, a target method is created which can have multiple callbacks.
-The method contains an event type and an event filter.
+To register cache-level notifications, a target method is created which can have multiple callbacks.
+The method contains an Event Type and Event Filter.
 The EventType is adjusted according to the type of operation whose notifications the user wants.
-The EventDataFilter can have one of the three possible values: None, MetaData, DataWithMetadata.
+The EventDataFilter can have one of the three possible values: None, MetaData, or DataWithMetadata.
 The events will be notified to their appropriate listeners and handled as implemented by the user.

 Important